Sonic3466/ATLauncher-NextGen/README.md

 + Please mark all classes that are to be de/serialized with Gson with the @Json annotation for other developers
 + Please use the IntelliJ-Coding-Style.xml for the project (if using IntelliJ) in order to keep all formatting consistent

+### Contributing
+You can find a wiki page on how to setup a workspace [here](https://github.com/ATLauncher/ATLauncher-NextGen/wiki/Setting-Up-A-Workspace)

 ### Building

 #### Windows